vphantom/nanosurvey/README.md

 Display the current/next page

-Pages are expected to be sequential, from "page-0.inc", "page-1.inc", etc.  until the final page which invokes saveAnswers().
+Pages are expected to be sequential, from "page-0.inc", "page-1.inc", etc. until the final page which invokes endSurvey().

 Variable $survey is available in these pages, representing $this instance of NanoSurvey.